GreenyMcDuff/Rover/readme.md

 ### Class: NavigationModule

+- Some sort of regex validation for the command string would be useful
 - Within the `Move()` and `Rotate()` methods the `startPosition` is set to equal the `CurrentPosition` property.
 I dont like this for 2 reasons: firstly it doesnt read very well, secondly it is a side effect of the method

 ### Class: Coordinates